AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 In this case, with the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a [paginator](Advanced_Settings#paginator) appears, allowing you to flip through them.

-If the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes a smaller space.
+If the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes up a smaller space.

 **Note:** You can set a limit to the expansion – see the [Size (Expandable)](#expandable) section.